Talks are ongoing to get the Premier League up and running as soon as possible, Culture Secretary Oliver Dowden has said.

 “But, of course, any such moves would have to be consistent with public health guidance.”

-Meanwhile, Uefa is releasing just over £200m of HatTrick funding to national associations affected by the coronavirus pandemic.
+Meanwhile, UEFA is releasing 236.5 million euros to national associations affected by the coronavirus pandemic.